AC99-89/AC99-89/README.md

 - ⚡ Fun fact: ...
 -->

+~ 📚 I'm studying biomedical engineering at UNC (Go Heels!).

-~ 🌱 I’m currently learning Python, HTML, CSS, and JS
+~ 🌱 I’m currently learning Python, HTML, CSS, and JS.

+~ 🔭 I’m currently working on:
+      - A 360 degree motion space invaders game using pygame.
+      - Web development with HTML, CSS, and JS for school.